Arianee/docs/docs/arianeeproject.md

-The revenues are dedicated to the Arianee project main purpose: **promoting and developing the Arianee protocol**.
+The revenues are dedicated to the Arianee project's main purpose: **promoting and developing the Arianee protocol**.
 There is no shareholder and no possibility for a takeover from a single corporate company.

 To learn more about the Arianee project governance please refer to the[ Constituent by-laws](https://drive.google.com/file/d/1BiLiBNzg6Z9bJ6QoP0naFsIq6L5sRj8Y/view?usp=sharing).